Daniel-Krzyczkowski/MicrosoftAzure/asp-net-core-microservices-with-azure-and-docker/README.md

 ![main-repository-image.jpg](assets/main-repository-image.jpg)

-Cars Island is a fake car rental company which used service oriented architecture to implement the system.
+Cars Island is a fake car rental company which used service oriented architecture to implement the system for managing car renting.

 ## Below main chapters are covered (will be extended in the future):